What are Open Textbooks?

 - Writing an Online, Open Textbook: Is It Worth It? by Tony Bates (2015).

-An open textbook is a textbook licensed under a flexible Creative Commons license, and made available online to be used and adapted freely by students, teachers, and members of the public.
+An open textbook is a textbook licensed under a flexible Creative Commons license, and made available online to be used and adapted freely by students, instructors, and members of the public.

 Open textbooks: